AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

 * **Day #1 (Tue 7.jun):** Basics and background

-  - **12:00--12:25: From data storage to your science**
+  * **12:00--12:25: From data storage to your science** *Enrico Glerean and Simo Tuomisto*

     Data is how most computational work starts, whether it is externally collected, simulation code, or generated.
+And these days, you can work on data even remotely, and these workflows aren't obvious.
 We discuss how data storage choices lead to computational workflows.

-  - **12:25--12:50: What is parallel computing?
-An analogy with cooking**
+  * **12:25--12:50: What is parallel computing?
+An analogy with cooking** *Enrico Glerean and Thomas Pfau*

     In workshops such as this, you will hear lots about parallel computing and how you need it, but rarely get a understandable